A free boundary problem for the mean-field limit of diffusing particles with nonlinear boundary reactivity: Free boundary problem in the mean-field limit

-For our analysis, we cannot proceed directly in terms of Skorokhod maps as in \cite{barnes}.
-Instead, we take a different approach, as outlined above, which is more general in nature.
-In particular, it readily accommodates extensions such as dependence on the empirical measures in the coefficients $b$ and $\sigma$, although we do not implement it here.
-We also note that \cite{barnes} relies on \cite{Burdzy_et_al} throughout, but the results of \cite{Burdzy_et_al} on reflected Brownian and heat equations in time-dependent domains are not available for the more general dynamics we consider.
-This is taken care of by the machinery in Section \ref{sect:density_perturb_and_bounds}.
-Finally, we note that the way in which we realise the boundary term of the weak formulation \eqref{eq:the_weak_formulation} in the limit also goes via \eqref{eq:local_time_defn}, but we rely on a more delicate operation at level of the particle system: we first exploit \eqref{eq:approx_In_asymptotic} via a martingale argument, and then we show that the limit in $\varepsilon \downarrow 0$ commutes with an expectation of the empirical measures $P_t^n$, before finally confirming that the limits in $n\rightarrow \infty $ and $\varepsilon \downarrow 0$ can be interchanged.
+Our approach is more general and we note that it readily accommodates extensions such as dependence on the empirical measures in the coefficients $b$ and $\sigma$, although we do not implement it here.
+We also note that \cite{barnes} relies on \cite{Burdzy_et_al}, but the relevant results of \cite{Burdzy_et_al} on reflected Brownian and heat equations in time-dependent domains do not cover the dynamics we consider.
+This is handled by the machinery in Section \ref{sect:density_perturb_and_bounds}.
+Finally, the way we realise the boundary term of the weak formulation \eqref{eq:the_weak_formulation} in the limit also goes via \eqref{eq:local_time_defn}, but we rely on a more delicate operation at level of the particle system: we first exploit \eqref{eq:approx_In_asymptotic} via a martingale argument, and then we show that the limit in $\varepsilon \downarrow 0$ commutes with an expectation of the empirical measures $P_t^n$, before finally confirming that the limits in $n\rightarrow \infty $ and $\varepsilon \downarrow 0$ can be interchanged.
 This relies critically on appropriate conditioning together with the density estimates and regularity from Section \ref{sect:density_perturb_and_bounds}.